LLNL/axom/src/axom/inlet/docs/sphinx/index.rst

 Inlet User Documentation
 =============================

-.. note: Inlet, and this documentation, is under heavy development.
+.. note:: Inlet, and this documentation, is under heavy development.

-Lumberjack, named because it provides a place of entry, is a C++ library that provides an easy way to read, store, and access information from an input deck.
+Inlet, named because it provides a place of entry, is a C++ library that provides an easy way to read, store, and access information from an input deck.